MysticalCabbage/class-companion-mobile/README.md

 ```
 pod install
 ```
-To install the Firebar iOS library.

 If there are any issues, follow the instructions on the Firebase site: [https://www.firebase.com/docs/ios/quickstart.html](https://www.firebase.com/docs/ios/quickstart.html)

 ## Technologies
  - Swift